RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Introduction and Motivation

-\begin{itemize} \item A dataset of color images naturally corrupted by low-light noise, taken with two digital cameras (Canon PowerShot S90, Canon EOS Rebel T3i) and a mobile phone camera (Xioami Mi3). \item A process for the collection of noisy and low-noise pixel-aligned images of the same scene. \item A method for aligning the intensity values of all the images of the same scene. \item A technique for computing the noise level and PSNR (Peak Signal-to-Noise Ratio) \cite{perceptualdistortion} of the images in our dataset. \end{itemize}
+\begin{itemize} \item A dataset of color images naturally corrupted by low-light noise, taken with two digital cameras (Canon PowerShot S90, Canon EOS Rebel T3i) and a mobile phone camera (Xiaomi Mi3). \item A process for the collection of noisy and low-noise pixel-aligned images of the same scene. \item A method for aligning the intensity values of all the images of the same scene. \item A technique for computing the noise level and PSNR (Peak Signal-to-Noise Ratio) \cite{perceptualdistortion} of the images in our dataset and an evaluation of its accuracy. \item An evaluation of the Poisson-Gaussian mixture model \cite{Foi-Poisson,makitalo2014noise} and its parameter estimation method. \item An evaluation of the denoising performance of six algorithms on our dataset, with some surprising results. \end{itemize}

 Different cameras produce different kinds of noise due to their sensor size, sensor type, and other factors on the imaging pipeline.
-A learning-based denoising method (e.g. \cite{barbu2009training} or \cite{NeuralNetworkCompete}) could be trained for a specific type of camera on noisy-clean image pairs for that specific camera, but it is not clear how well it would work on images from another camera.
+A learning-based denoising method (e.g. \cite{barbu2009training, NeuralNetworkCompete} or \cite{optMRF}) could be trained for a specific type of camera on noisy-clean image pairs for that specific camera, but it is not clear how well it would generalize to images from another camera.
 Trying to construct a dataset of various image pairs from different cameras may help determine which denoising method generalizes well over many different cameras, however it does not evaluate the full potential of a method on any one specific camera at various noise levels.
-We therefore selected to obtain an equal number of images from three cameras with different sensor sizes: one with a small sensor (Xiaomi Mi3), one with a slightly larger sensor (Canon S90) and one with a mid-size sensor (Canon T3i).
+We therefore selected to obtain an equal number of images from three cameras with different sensor sizes: one with a small sensor (Xiaomi Mi3), one with a slightly larger sensor (Canon S90) and one with a mid-size sensor (Canon T3i) and obtain many images with different noise levels for each camera.